mdibrahimawad/hyneuron-optimizer/README.md

 EOF
 ```

-The visual editor and generated code view can be explored without using Gemini calls.
-The optimization chat and code to graph sync require `GEMINI_API_KEY`.
+The demo kernels, editor, optimization diff, and profiler UI can be explored without calling Gemini.

+The assistant chat requires `GEMINI_API_KEY`.

-### Run the app
+### Run

 ```bash
 npm run dev
 ```

-The dev server is configured to run on port `3000`.
+The Vite server is configured for port `3000`.

 Open: